nicklasdean/dat20c-temp/SQL 3 - Aggregate functions.md

 ###### 2. What are the semantics (meaning) of the data-set?

 ###### Exercises:
+- Create a new database schema for the data
+- Create a table for the data
+- Insert the data

 - How many pokemon exists pr. primary type?
 - What are the average defence for all pokemon?